 401(k) Plans

-401(k)s are available to companies of any size, and are highly customizable.
-Employees may defer their salary as contributions, and employers can make annual contributions.
+401(k)s are available to private companies of any size, and are highly tailorable.
+Employees may postpone their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 - Traditional 401(k)s